enso-org/hiring/people/senior-react-developer.md

-## React Developer
+## Senior TypeScript Developer
-[Enso](https://enso.org) is looking for a senior react developer to take charge of the design, development and evolution of a new responsive front-end for Enso, a project said by Singularity University to have the potential to change the lives of one-billion people.
+[Enso](https://enso.org) is looking for a senior TypeScript developer to take charge of the design, development and evolution of a new responsive front-end for Enso, a project said by Singularity University to have the potential to change the lives of one-billion people.
 If you bring strong technical experience and a passion for user experience, this role could be the one for you.

-As a senior react developer, you'll spearhead the design of the new user-interface for Enso Cloud, designing and building a front-end that can run across multiple browsers.
+As a senior TypeScript developer, you'll spearhead the design of the new user-interface for Enso Cloud, designing and building a front-end that can run across multiple browsers.
 Your work will become an integral part of Enso as you collaborate with a world-class team of skilled engineers,